prisma/prisma-client-extensions/computed-fields/README.md

-# Prisma Client Extension - Transformed Fields
+# Prisma Client Extension - Computed Fields

-This example shows how to use a Prisma Client extension to transform result fields returned by queries.
-In this example, a date field is transformed to a relative string for a specific locale.
+This example demonstrates how to create a Prisma Client extension that adds virtual / computed fields to a Prisma model.
+These fields are not included in the database, but rather are computed at runtime.

-This example shows a way to implement internationalization (i18n) at the data access layer in your application.
-However, this technique allows you to implement any kind of custom transformation or serialization/deserialization of fields on your query results.
+Computed fields are type-safe and may return anything from simple values to complex objects, or even functions that can act as methods for your models.

+Computed fields must specify which other fields they depend on, and they may be composed / reused by other computed fields.

 ## Caveats